phospho-app/ai-chat-bubble/README.md

 ### Change the chat bubble UI

-The file `component/chat-bubble.js` is served as a static file and is the compiled version of `interface/chat-bubble.js`.
+The file `component/chat-bubble.js` contains the AI chat bubble style.
+It is served as a static file and is the compiled version of `interface/chat-bubble.js`.

-To change it, edit the `interface/chat-bubble.js` and then run `npx webpack` in the folder _app_ of the repo.
+To change the AI chat bubble, edit the `interface/chat-bubble.js` and then run `npx webpack` in the folder _app_ of the repo.

 ### CORS policy

-In production, it's best to setup a more restrictive CORS policy.
-For example, to allow only your frontend to call your assistant.
+In production, it's best to setup a more restrictive CORS policy to allow only your frontend to call your AI assistant backend.
 To do this, change the `ORIGINS` list in your `.env`.

 ```
 ORIGINS = ["http://localhost:3000", "http://localhost:3001"]